The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Representation Theory and Hodge Theory of the LLV Algebra

-\begin{proof} The proof is similar to \cite[Proposition 2.38]{green2019llv}, although the main input is that the Weil operator $C_\sigma$ with respect to a (fixed) Hodge structure on $IH^*(X, \mathbb Q)$ is contained in the semisimple part $\overline{\mathfrak g}$ of $\mathfrak g_0$.
-The proof in loc. cit. uses the hyperk\"ahler structure, so we indicate how this works algebraically.
+\begin{proof} The proof is similar to that of \cite[Proposition 2.38]{green2019llv}, although the main input is that the Weil operator $C_\sigma$ with respect to a (fixed) Hodge structure on $\IH^*(X, \mathbb Q)$ is contained in the semisimple part $\overline{\mathfrak g}$ of~$\mathfrak g_0$.
+The proof of \textit{loc.\ cit.}~uses the hyperk\"ahler structure, so we indicate how this works algebraically.